2016fendouzhilu/Muse-CGH/README.md

 ![alt tag](Printed.jpg)

-#### You can learn more about Muse's features by watching videos on my [homepage](https://mrvplusone-old.github.io/gallery-muse.html).
+#### You can learn more about Muse's features through videos on my [homepage](https://mrvplusone.github.io/old-homepage/gallery-muse).

 ### Usage